Join our kids recreational program!

 Sunday, May 20: Recital at Girard College

-Appropriate for ages 2.5-5, children are engaged in fun rhythmic exercises and games that draw from tap, percussion, jazz and social dancing.
-A short routine will be worked on each week and shown at the end of the session.
+Appropriate for ages 2.5-4, children are engaged in fun rhythmic exercises and games that draw from tap, percussion, jazz and social dancing.
+Basic tap dance skills and ballet positions are practiced each week.
+We provide tap shoes.

 This class offers a fun and creative setting for children to begin learning the basics of classical ballet.
 While concentrating on ballet technique and vocabulary, students will simultaneously improve balance, coordination, spacial awareness, and musicality.
-This class will also utilize principles of creative movement, in which children use body actions to express ideas, images, feelings, and actions.
+In Level 1 ballet, children will also utilize principles of creative movement, in which children use body actions to express ideas, images, feelings, and actions.
 Though exploration of movement qualities and creative actions children will to develop self-confidence, self-expression and discipline in a success-oriented environment.

 Tap students work on technique, articulation, weight shifting, body placement, musicality, moving across the floor, improvisation and importantly, they learn tap history!